 Be sure to partner with brands that are relevant and useful for your readers, and crucially, products that you like.
 Authenticity and transparency is important and effective in this context, and your readers will notice.

 As with Instagram sponsored content, it’s important to be upfront about the arrangement.
-Be sure to mark the post as sponsored in a clear way—not only on your blog (both at the top of the article near the headline and at the bottom of the article as a footnote) but also on social media when promoting the piece.
+Be sure to mark the post as sponsored—not only on your blog (both at the top of the article near the headline and at the bottom of the article as a footnote) but also on social media when promoting the piece (Instagram and Facebook have a built-in feature for this!
+Make sure you’re on a Creator or Business account!).
 It’s okay to monetize your blog, and your readers will likely understand that you need to make a living too.
 Be honest and keep it up!

 Up your Fitness Business game.